PythonCharmers/python-future/docs/overview.rst

     >>> autotranslate('plotrique')
     >>> import plotrique

+This transparently translates and runs the ``plotrique`` module and any submodules in the ``plotrique`` package that ``plotrique`` imports.

+This is intended to help you migrate to Python 3 without the need for all your code's dependencies to support Python 3 yet.
+It should be used as a last resort; ideally Python 2-only dependencies should be ported properly to a Python 2/3 compatible codebase using a tool like ``futurize`` and the changes should be pushed to the upstream project.

-Note: this feature is still in alpha and needs more testing and development to support a full range of real-world Python 2 modules.
+Note: the translation feature is still in alpha and needs more testing and development to support a full range of real-world Python 2 modules.

 Next steps